CALLS TO ARTISTS AND SUBMISSIONS

-This inaugural project is an experiment in self-directed learning.
+This project is an experiment in self-directed learning.
 Interested artists should be willing to commit to working with the group, attending sharing sessions, and where possible, working with other choreographers as an interpreter.

-Eight selected artists will receive:
+Six selected artists will receive:

 - Ten hours of studio time per month at Dancemakers Centre for Creation throughout the duration of the program, based on studio availability

 - Discounted tickets to performances at Dancemakers throughout the duration of the program

 - Commit to working collectively with the group, including as outside eyes or interpreters, as available

 - Be available for a public sharing moment of their work through the Peer Learning Network

 This is the second iteration of the Dancemakers Peer Learning Network.
 The first edition hosted Robyn Breen, Molly Johnson, Dedra McDermott, Kari Pederson, Shakeil Rollock, jes sachse, Irma Villafuerte, and Naishi Wang.

 Program dates are September 15 to December 15, 2018

 *For the purposes of this program, Emerging Choreographers are those with 5 years or less professional experience as a choreographer